danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

 //= Link Budget
 // Acronym Reference
-Much of the background research for this link budget was done by a previous student , identifying the AcubeSAT link budget @amarantidou_acubesat_2020 as a key source of information.
-The link budget was then reassessed and updated to identify varying parameters and to reflect the impact of DVB-S2 and ACM.
+The link budget was then reassessed and updated to identify varying parameters and to reflect the impact of ACM.
 It has also been updated to reflect the information obtained regarding the STAC ground station @calum_clarke_group_2016.
 The current operation of the STAC is unknown, as such component values and performance figures are to be confirmed.

+// TODO: Mention BDR here?
 //== DVB-S2 Modulation and Coding Rate Requirements
 #let results=csv("../Figures/Link-Budget/modvals.csv")